douglasbagnall/recur/README.md

 The contents of the ccan directory and mdct.c are by various authors, and have with various licenses, mostly very liberal.
-The file `test_backprop.c`, and the contents of `ccan/opt`, are covered by the GPL.
+The file `text-predict.c`, and the contents of `ccan/opt`, are covered by the GPLv2.
 This does not affect your use of the Gstreamer plugins.
 See licences/README for more detail.